 COPT's historical capital-allocation decisions have been mixed.
 The firm has delivered outstanding total shareholder returns averaging roughly 15% since its 1995 initial public offering, beating the return on the S&P 500 by roughly 2 times over Read more

 Corporate Office Properties Trust owns properties mainly in suburban office parks.
-It recently had 210 consolidated properties with approximately 19 million square feet Read more
+It recently had roughly 200 properties with approximately 19 million square feet of space, Read more